xinwenfu/VChat_TRUN/README.md

 Now that we have all the necessary parts for the creation of a exploit we will discuss what we have done so far (the **exploit.py** files), and how we can now expand our efforts to gain a shell in the target machine.

 ### Exploitation
 Up until this point in time,  we have been performing [Denial of Service](https://attack.mitre.org/techniques/T0814/) (DoS) attacks.
-Since we simply overflowed the stack with what is effectively garbage address values (a series of `A`s, `B`s and `C`s) all we have done with our exploits is crash the VChat server directly or indirectly after our jump instructions lead to an invalid operation.
+Since we simply overflowed the stack with what is effectively garbage address values (a series of `A`s, `B`s, and `C`s), all we have done with our exploits is crash the VChat server directly or indirectly after our jump instructions lead to an invalid operation.
 Now, we have all the information necessary to control the flow of VChat's execution, allowing us to inject [Shellcode](https://www.sentinelone.com/blog/malicious-input-how-hackers-use-shellcode/) and perform a more meaningful attack.

 1. We first need to generate some shell code to inject into the process.
 We will use the [msfvenom](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html) tool to both generate shellcode and encode it to ensure it is transmitted properly.
 We **must** encode the resulting shellcode so it does not contain any null bytes `0x0`, carriage returns `\r` or newlines `\n`, as their presence would prevent the shellcode from properly executing by breaking the transmission, reception or execution of the shellcode. **Note**: you may need to type the command since copy and paste may not work.